mdedetrich/stripe-scala/README.md

 - [ficus](https://github.com/iheartradio/ficus) for providing config (via [typesafe-config](https://github.com/typesafehub/config))
 - [nscala-time](https://github.com/nscala-time/nscala-time) for date/time handling (via [JodaTime](http://www.joda.org/joda-time/))
-- [enumeratum](https://github.com/lloydmeta/enumeratum) for providing typesafe enumerations on stripe enum models as well play-json formats for such models
+- [enumeratum](https://github.com/lloydmeta/enumeratum) for providing typesafe enumerations on stripe enum models as well
+- [scala-uri](https://github.com/NET-A-PORTER/scala-uri) for providing a URI DSL to generate query parameters for list operations play-json formats for such models

 stripe-scala was intentionally designed to use bare minimum external dependencies so its easier to integrate with scala codebases